gcallah/Rationalism/sorcery/Sorcery.md

 until "retarded" also became an insult.
 So "intellectually disabled" was in, and "retarded" came to be regarded as "hate speech."

-In primary reality, what is at issue is that those of us with normal mental capacities should exercise kindness and compassion towards those who are not so blessed, and realize that it is no accomplishment of our own, for instance, not to be born
+In primary reality, what is genuinely important is that those of us with normal mental capacities should exercise kindness and compassion towards those who are not so blessed, and realize that it is no accomplishment of our own, for instance, not to be born